 Best Personal Finance Apps: Mint and Mvelopes

-Mint’s a well-known personal finance app, with online and mobile versions.
+Mint is a well-known personal finance app, with online and mobile versions.
 Connect your accounts and loans, create budgets, categorize transactions, and set spending limits.
 Alerts, graphs, and charts report your progress.

 Mvelopes mimics the traditional ‘envelope’ approach to saving.
 Set up as many virtual envelopes as you want towards short- and long-term savings goals.
 The basic plan syncs with unlimited bank accounts and credit cards via web, iOS, and Android apps.

-Best Budgeting App: You Need A Budget (YNAB)
+Best Budgeting App: You Need a Budget (YNAB)

 YNAB is available online and on mobile devices, including Apple watches and Alexa.
 The app identifies how much money you have, what you need to spend it on, and when.
 It can track regular payments like monthly rent, plus larger or less frequent budget items like car insurance premiums.